-The compressed air supply line must be depressured before performing the following steps.
+The compressed air supply line must be depressurized before performing the following steps.

 - 1. Remove the safety clip. - 2.
-Push the blue ring to the bottom and, while the ring is still to the bottom, pull the air tube.
+Push the blue ring to the bottom and pull the air tube. - 3.
+Always put back in place the safety clip once the air tube is removed.